 The above transactions relate to consulting fees incurred by the Company.
-Management services expenses are included in management fees and salaries and marketing, advisory and investor relations in the consolidated statements of financial position.
+Management services expenses are included in management fees and salaries in the consolidated statements of financial position.
 Geological services are capitalized to Exploration and evaluation property in the consolidated statements of financial position.

-During the year, the Company settled the first loan payable with Taiga through the issuance of 1,330,000 common shares and paid \$13,274 in interest (see Note 6).
+During 2019, the Company settled the first loan payable with Taiga through the issuance of 1,330,000 common shares and paid \$13,274 in interest (see Note 6).

-In September 2019, the Company drew US\$2.5 million and in December 2019 drew US\$700,000, pursuant to a second loan agreement with Taiga (see Note 6).
-As at December 31, 2019, the Company owed the loan principal and interest equal to CA\$4,282,118.
-Subsequent to December 31, 2019, the Company drew an additional US\$1.6 million pursuant to the loan agreement.
+During 2019, the Company drew \$3.2 million and in during 2020 drew an additional \$1.6 million, pursuant to a second loan agreement with Taiga (see Note 6).
+As at December 31, 2020, the Company owed the loan principal and interest equal to \$5,622,398.

 Amounts owing to related parties are non-interest bearing, unsecured and due on demand.
 The transactions were in the normal course of operations.
-At December 31, 2019, the Company owed \$4,307,570 (December 31, 2018- \$18,000) to related parties.
+At December 31, 2020, the Company owed \$5,980,749 (December 31, 2019- \$4,307,570) to related parties.